PythonBiellaGroup/website/README.md

 make docs_launch
 ```

-3. If you need to build the mkdocs artefacts to see the resources locally, you can use:
+3. If you need to build the mkdocs artifacts to see the resources locally, you can use:
 ```bash
 make docs_build
 ```